 - Documented the hypothesis tested and the outcome of R&D work

-Expenses related to these activities may be claimed on CRA Form T661 and, if determined eligible, can result in a tax credit and/or refund of 35% to 65% of your total qualified expenditure.
+Expenses related to these activities may be claimed on CRA Form T661 and, if determined eligible, can result in tax credit and/or refund of 35% to 65% of your total qualified expenditure.

-NRC IRAP Funding
+NRC IRAP Canada

 Unlike SR&ED tax credits, NRC IRAP funding offers grants to support R&D before expenses are incurred.
 The program encourages Canadian technology companies to innovate and generate greater wealth within the country by reducing the financial and technical risk associated with R&D work.
-Along with grant funding, the program also provides advisory services and access to R&D and business insights to help businesses grow.
+Along with grant funding, the program also provides advisory services and access to R&D and business insights to help medium-sized businesses grow.

 NRC IRAP funding is available to the following entities: